-Take armchair quarterbacking to the next level, by taking your armchair on the road to favorite sporting events.
+Take armchair quarterbacking to the next level by taking your armchair on the road to your favorite sporting events.
 RVs and sports were made for each other – whether it’s a top-notch tailgate or a prime spot on the infield.
-Load up your RV and hit the road to the best sporting events around the country.
+Load up your RV and hit the road to the best sporting events for RVing around the country.

-Be prepared to be immersed in the sights – and sounds – of the racing life – from the roar of engines at race time to the all-night hum of hundreds of generators.
-But, for all the noise and energy, experience the fellowship of kindred spirits and the scent of a thousand grills fired up for the ultimate outdoor party.
+Be prepared to be immersed in the sights – and sounds – of the racing life, from the roar of engines at race time to the all-night hum of hundreds of generators.
+The noise and energy is part of the experience!
+There’s nothing quite like the fellowship of kindred spirits and the scent of a thousand grills fired up for the ultimate outdoor party.
 If you’re lucky enough to score a prime infield spot, haul your chairs up to the roof and enjoy the best seats in the house – right on top of your house on wheels.

 From February to November, the racing season roars across country at tracks from California to Florida.
 Each offers unique experiences from infield camping at the legendary Daytona International Speedway to Zoomtown, adjacent to the Phoenix Motor Speedway.
 Raceway websites provide maps and pricing for RV camping experiences.

 With great weather, affordable ticket prices, and sunny destinations, spring training baseball is one of the best sporting events for RVing.
 As February turns into March, head for the Cactus League in Arizona or the Grapefruit League in Florida.